DukeStatSci/github_auth_guide/README.md

-If R and or RStudio is available on the environment you are using then the following is the recommended configuration using R. Note that while this is done in R, the ssh key configuration will be available for any other tools using git (e.g. Jupyter) on the same system.
+If R and or RStudio is available on the environment you are using then the following is the recommended configuration using R. Note that while this is done in R, the SSH key configuration will be available for any other tools using git (e.g. Jupyter) on the same system.

 We will begin by creating a public private key pair using the